ni/nimble/packages/nimble-components/src/table/specs/table-column-width-hld.md

 -   Auto-resizing: We will not describe how we intend to support the use-case of having a column auto-size to its contents
 -   Different interactive sizing modes: While the APIs described in this HLD do not inherently prescribe to a particular interactive sizing behavior, it's worth saying that in order to support multiple sizing modes, there will likely be additional APIs required that this HLD does not address.
+-   Ability to remove any horizontal scrollable space that has been created via column sizing.
 -   Mechanisms related to accessibility-centric interactive column sizing.
 One possible example is allowing a user to size a column by way of the keyboard, instead of using a mouse.
 Ultimately, such a scenario is not in conflict with the API presented here, nor the mouse-based approach we know we will require, and can thus be handled separately, if ever.

 ### API